mbogner/jboss_module_creator/README.md

 JBoss Module Creator
 ====================

-Script to generate a jdbc module for jboss as 7.
+Script to generate a jdbc module for jboss as 7, EAP and wildfly.